A Mean Field Games Model for Cryptocurrency Mining: Explicit (CARA utility) and Numerical (CRRA utility) Solutions Analysis

+and admissible strategies $\alpha$ are such that the wealth process $X$ remains positive.
+The HJB equation \eqref{base HJB after optimization} holds on $x > 0$ with the boundary condition $V(t, 0) = U(0) = 0$.
+We naturally assume that the initial density $m_0$ has strictly positive support, so all the miners start with positive wealth.
+This means that the problem is fully characterized on $\Rnneg$.

-In contrast to the problem of Section~\ref{sec:liquid}, with the boundary condition \eqref{boundary condition for exit at 0}, the value function cannot be found explicitly, even with power utility, so we must solve \eqref{base HJB after optimization} numerically.
-Nevertheless, the mean hash rate is still given by \eqref{mean hash rate base case}.
-However, the Fokker--Planck equation has two parts to account for the boundary condition.
-The density $m$ solves \eqref{base fokker planck equation} (at least in a weak sense) for $x>p$.
-On the other hand, if $0<x<p$, there is no density at $x-p$ jumping to $x$, because no miners are active with negative wealth.
-Thus, for the optimal individual hash rate
+In contrast to the case of exponential utility in Section~\ref{sec:liquid}, the value function cannot be found explicitly, even with power utility, so we must solve \eqref{base HJB after optimization} numerically.
+The mean hash rate is still given by \eqref{mean hash rate base case}, while the Fokker--Planck equation has two parts to account for the fact that miners' wealths stay strictly positive.
+The density $m$ solves \eqref{base fokker planck equation} (at least in a weak sense) for $x>r$.
+On the other hand, if $0<x<r$, there is no density at $x-r$ jumping to $x$, because there are no miners with negative wealth.
+So, for $0 < x < r$, the density $m$ solves